mrhdias/secutio/docs/index.md

 // returns Hello John Doe!
 ```
 Template literals provide a concise and expressive way to create reusable components with HTML templates, simplifying variable insertion, supporting multiline strings, enabling expression evaluation, and enhancing overall code readability.

+## Todo List

+- [ ] In addition to the "add" and "remove" properties in subtasks, also add the "replace" property for attributes, classes and styles.
+- [ ] Creates a property on tasks to store data locally on the client side.